MujahidMalik7/multi-agent-pipeline/README.md

 | **Writer** | Gemini 2.5 Flash Lite | Writes a full draft following the outline |
 | **Editor** | Claude Haiku | Reviews the draft for accuracy, completeness, tone, and formatting |

 The **Supervisor** is a Python routing function that reads shared state after each agent and decides who runs next.
 If the Editor rejects the draft, it sends the Writer a reason and loops back.
-After 3 rejections, the pipeline forces termination.
+The pipeline forces termination after **2 rejection cycles** (`revision_count >= 2`).

 ---